Disease Area

 Thyroid hormone is produced by the thyroid gland, located in front of the trachea on the neck.
 Thyroid hormone is involved in regulating many of your bodily functions, such as your breathing, heart rate, temperature, how quickly you burn calories, and digestion.
 Babies and children need adequate amounts of thyroid hormone for normal brain development and growth.

 Thyroid hormone contains iodine and the thyroid needs this element to be ingested in the diet in order to manufacture hormone.
 Foods that are naturally rich in iodine include seafood and plants grown in iodine-rich soil.
-Iodised salt is another good source of dietary iodine.
+Iodized salt is another good source of dietary iodine.

 There are two main forms of thyroid hormone, T3 and T4, both produced by the thyroid gland.
 The majority of thyroid hormone in the human body exists in the form of T4, which is a pre-hormone with long half-life.
 T4 needs to be converted to the active hormone T3 to exert its activity.
 Such conversion is done by the liver and gastrointestinal tract but can also be done inside the cells of the target organ.
 Thyroid hormone need various transporters to enter the target cells.
 There are several transporters identified in the human body, with various distribution and importance in various cell types and organs.
 One of the most important transporters is the monocarboxylate transporter 8 (MCT8), which is critical for the passage of thyroid hormone into the brain and across what is called the blood-brain barrier, a tightly regulated barrier that separates the circulation of the brain from that of the rest of the body.
 Once inside the cells, T3 needs to enter all the way into the cell nucleus where the genome lies, in order to bind to its receptor.
 When bound, the thyroid hormone and receptor complex acts as a regulatory transcription factor, causing certain genes to be expressed and others supressed.